-Senate Bill 646 (Killion) extends the sunset date for recycling fees at municipal landfills and resource recovery facilities by one year to fund local recycling programs.
+Senate Bill 646 (Killion) amends the Municipal Waste Planning, Recycling and Waste Reduction Act to extend the sunset date for the recycling fee for municipal waste landfills and resource recovery facilities to 2021.

 Act 26 of 2017 (Yaw) provides for the use of alternate on-lot sewage systems for a new land development.

 Act 66 of 2017 amends the state Bingo Law to increase the monetary limits for payouts and jackpots, enabling non-profits to raise more funds for their charitable purposes.